The Hill criticizes, but does not recant, Solomon articles

 In later testimony in Trump's impeachment investigation, the articles on Yovanovitch were described as part of a smear campaign set in motion by Trump's lawyer, Rudolph Giuliani.

-Solomon also falsely suggested that former Vice President Joe Biden had intervened in the Ukraine to protect his son Hunter, who worked on the board of Urisma, a Ukrainian company, the review said.
+Solomon also falsely suggested that former Vice President Joe Biden had intervened in Ukraine to protect his son Hunter, who worked on the board of Burisma, a Ukrainian energy company, the review said.

-Solomon, who had worked at The Associated Press, Washington Post and Washington Times, joined The Hill in 2017 in an executive role but also wrote stories that the publication began identifying as opinion, not news stories.
-He has defended his work in the past, but didn't immediately return messages Wednesday from the AP.
+Solomon, who had worked at The Associated Press, The Washington Post and The Washington Times, joined The Hill in 2017 in an executive role but also wrote stories that the publication began identifying as opinion, not news.
+He has defended his work in the past.
+He was unavailable for comment due to a death in the family, but is exploring legal options, said his representative, attorney C. Boyden Gray.

 In the review published Wednesday, the Hill said readers could have easily misunderstood that Solomon's stories, since they contained quotes and reached out to multiple sources, were news stories.
 That distinction also wasn't made clear when Solomon discussed his stories on Fox News Channel.